mihaildono/padawan-project/youngling/introduction.md

 Run through the following [exercises][exObj]

 ## Mastermind Trial
 Complete the [final][final] exercise and earn the badge "Mastermind".

+When finished with the trial, head over to the [padawan][padawan] section to start creating real-world applications.

 ### Common pitfalls
 * Always return something